 If you believe a loved one has been neglected, injured or abused in a nursing home, contact Gordon & Doner for help getting the justice you and your elderly loved one deserve.

 Our West Palm Beach nursing home abuse attorneys are committed to protecting the rights of the elderly and will work tirelessly to recover just compensation for a loved one’s injuries or death.
-We offer complimentary consultations, and we only get paid when we obtain a recovery for your claim.
+We offer complimentary consultations, and only get paid when our clients obtain a recovery for their claim.